 Did you now?
 In Greece and Turkey, still in practice is the ancient sport of oil wrestling, where athletes are slathered with glistening olive oil before competing.

-Join us on our evening food tour or contact us to arrange an olive oil experience especially for you and follow our expert olive oil sommelier into the world of premium extra virgin olive oil.
+Join us on our morning & evening food tour or contact us to arrange an olive oil experience especially for you and follow our expert olive oil sommelier into the world of premium extra virgin olive oil.
 Learn all about the local olive varietals and the remarkable benefits of olive oil, which is the basis of the world’s healthiest diet: the Mediterranean diet.

 2. Her Majesty, “Queen Feta of Greece”